I am writing this to provide a support blueprint for physical and holistic recovery after a miscarriage.

 Bodywork wise, one thing you can do for yourself is wrap your hips and or belly, both to keep your core and womb warm, and help you feel more contained.

 Wrapping makes you feel held and protected.
 It also helps to feel more present in your body, which is grounding and can reduce anxiety and stress.
 There is something about being wrapped that feels very primal, like a baby in the womb, or a baby being swaddled.
-I believe the calming effect is a mix of being able to feel the contours of one’s body, and also being reminded of the primal sensations of being in our mother’s womb.
+The calming effect is a mix of being able to feel the contours of your body, and also being reminded of the primal sensations of being in the womb.

-Interestingly I have found (and others too), that it helps with my mental health.
+Interestingly I have found (and others have too), that wrapping helps support my mental health.
 I think this has to do with both the feeling contained and the more energetic/protective aspect.
 In this blog post a woman describes how head wrapping helped her with anxiety, and my experience with pelvis/belly wrapping feels very similar.

 On a spiritual/energetic level, wrapping it helps you to feel grounded, return to your centre, feel less ‘open’ and gives a sense of protection.
 In many indigenous cultures, protecting the womb with a belt is a common practise for these reasons.